 At eHuman, our mission is to offer innovative electronic educational programming for students, educators, and clinicians in a wide array of subject matter to facilitate learning and professional development, not only inside but also outside the traditional brick and mortar classroom.
 Our state-of-the-art electronic content is evidence-based and produced by accomplished experts in their respective fields, then crafted in a user-friendly format utilizing 3-dimensional visual aids complimented by a variety of image formats.
-Together, these features allow users to read, learn, and apply their new-found knowledge thanks to self-directed and non-liner programs that are user-friendly and can be installed directly on their personal devices.
+Together, these features allow users to read, learn, and apply their new-found knowledge thanks to self-directed and non-linear programs that are user-friendly and can be installed directly on their personal devices.
 Learning has never been more simple and convenient.

 Kevin Montgomery, Ph.D.